CNJerry-IvanovVyacheslav/Get_Away/README.md

 **Future improvements**: animations, multiple levels, smarter enemy AI.

-(The game is inspired by the Wappo game and is made solely to explore a technology that is new to me)
+(The game is inspired by the "Wappo Game" and is made solely to explore a technology that is new to me)

 <img src="https://github.com/CNJerry-IvanovVyacheslav/Wappo_game/blob/master/photo_2025-09-17_12-29-48.jpg" width="200">    <img src="https://github.com/CNJerry-IvanovVyacheslav/Wappo_game/blob/master/photo_2025-09-17_12-29-48%20(2).jpg" width="200">